Here is a list of many frequently asked questions about your visit to Niagara Falls.

 A: The parks are free and open to the public 365 days a year.
-During the busier months of May through September there is a charge for parking your automobile, r/v etc. There are also fees for municipally operated “attractions” ie: cave of the winds, maid of the mist, journey behind the falls.
+There are fees for parking a vehicle just about everywhere near the parks.
+There are also fees for municipally operated “attractions” ie: cave of the winds, maid of the mist, journey behind the falls.

 Q: What is the best time to visit Niagara falls and what will the weather be like?

-A: The best weather in Niagara typically occurs from mid May until mid September.
-Our peak season is during the months of July and August.
-The first few weeks of September are very nice if you want to avoid the crowds and enjoy the warm temps.
+A: The best weather in Niagara Falls typically occurs from mid May until mid September.
+Our peak season is during the warmest months of July and August.
+The first few weeks of September are very nice if you want to avoid the crowds and still enjoy the warm temps.
 The first two weeks of October are usually the best time for viewing our Fall foliage.
-Due to the “micro climate” within the Niagara Gorge leaves tend to peak during the third or fourth week of October.
+Due to the “microclimate” within the Niagara Gorge north of the Falls leaves tend to peak during the third or fourth week of October.
 Niagara Falls can be very spectacular even during the Winter.
 Nowadays more and more people visit the Cataract City year round.
 For monthly average temperatures view the graph below.
 Bring appropriate clothing.
 Summer’s for shorts and t-shirts.
 During Spring and Fall the weather can go from sunny and warm to cold and wet in a very short time.
 A light parka is handy and be sure to bring your walking shoes!

 Q: Where should I stay during my visit to Niagara Falls?

 A: We recommend you try and stay as close to the Falls as possible.
 Parking is limited during peak season and getting around on foot or using the shuttle service is the best way to get around and see the sites.
 We have a list of suggestions and tips here: Niagara Falls Hotel Tips.